mdbraber/acmeproxy/README.md

 # acme-proxy
 Proxy server for ACME DNS challenges written in Go.
 See the current PR for this provider in lego here: https://github.com/xenolf/lego/pull/708

-You have to specificy the proxy will accept requests for with `ACMEPROXY_PROVIDER`.
-The proxy expects requests for just a single provider (which doesn't have to be supplied by the client).
-If you want to provide proxies for multiple providers, start multiple instances on different hosts/ports.

 # Usage

 You can specify the following options on the commandline when starting acme-proxy: